12 Summarising and comparing clustering results

 Below is a comparison between the three cluster results of Wards linkage hierarchical clustering (rows) and model-based clustering (columns).
 The two methods mostly agree, as seen from the three cells with large counts, and most cells with zeros.
 They disagree only on eight penguins.
 These eight penguins would be considered to be part of cluster 1 by Wards, but model-based considers them to be members of cluster 2.

-The two methods label them clusters differently: what Wards labels as cluster 3, model-based labels as cluster 2.
+The two methods label the clusters differently: what Wards labels as cluster 3, model-based labels as cluster 2.
 The labels given by any algorithm are arbitrary, and can easily be changed to coordinate between methods.

-Code for confusion table
+Code to make confusion table

-p_cl %>%
+p_cl |>

-count(cl_w, cl_mc) %>%
+count(cl_w, cl_mc) |>

 pivot_wider(names_from = cl_mc,